mdugot/Word2Vec/README.md

 ```

 The method `similar_words` can be used to get words with a similar semantic according to the model.
+The optional argument `nwords` can be used to define the number of similar words to return.

 ```
 >>> encoder.similar_words("clarinet")